1981 Georgia Bulldogs football team: Schedule

-Season summary
+Game summaries

 Tennessee

 The momentum of 1980 continued into September 1981 for the Georgia Bulldogs as Herschel Walker and company took control early in the season by scoring early and often in wins against Tennessee (44–0) and the Cal Golden Bears (27–13).
 Against the Volunteers, Walker rushed for 161 yards on 30 carries.

 California

 Walker pounded California by rushing 35 times for 167 yards on September 12.

 Clemson

 After hitting a dip in the season, losing 13–3 to eventual national champion Clemson, Georgia regained its focus and won out to get to 10–1 by the regular season's end.
 Even though Walker was able to push, shove, and get through Clemson's defense by rushing 28 times for 111 yards, it wasn't enough to overcome 9 turnovers by the Bulldogs in the loss to the Tigers.

 South Carolina

 Georgia and Walker rebounded by blanking South Carolina, 24–0, on September 26 as the sophomore running back ran for 176 yards on 36 carries.
 Georgia, however, only led 3–0 at the half.
 Walker opened things up for the Bulldogs in the third quarter by scoring on touchdown runs of 3 and 8 yards to put the Gamecocks away.